 The Golden Temple is an epitome of peace, blessings, and the power of religion.
-People from all around the world come to Punjab to visit this holy place, calm their souls and take as much positivity as possible.
-The Golden Temple in Amritsar is also known as Sri Harmandir Sahib or Darbar Sahib which means the abode of God.
+People from all around the world come to Punjab to visit this holy place, calm their souls, and take as much positivity as possible.
+Golden Temple in Amritsaris also known as Sri Harmandir Sahib or Darbar Sahib which means the abode of God.
 It is a holy Gurudwara which is the biggest pilgrimage site for Sikhs in the country.

-There are many folk stories related to the construction of Golden Temple and the most popular one among them is that the land for this Gurudwara was granted by Mughal Emperor Akbar in 1574.
+There are many folk stories related to the construction of Golden Temple.
 The gurudwara was built by Guru Ram Das in 1577 around a man-made pool.
-The Gurudwara was modified and maintained over the years under different rulers.
+It was modified and maintained over the years under different rulers.
 In the 19th century under the rule of Maharaja Ranjit Singh, the dome of the Golden temple was laid with 100kgs of gold and marble.
-The Hindu and Islamic architecture of the temple is another major highlight of the temple.
+The Hindu architecture of the Golden temple is another major highlight.

-The temple came to limelight in 1984 during operation Blue Star.
-The gurudwara was attacked by the government in search of Sikh Militants.
-During the operation, the temple was damaged and the Sikh community refused government aid for repair and maintenance and undertook the repair work on its own.
-Even after this unfortunate incident the popularity of this holy place never dipped and it only rose in prominence and stature.
+The temple came to limelight in 1984 during operation Blue Star for terrorrists.
+The gurudwara was attacked by terrorrists.
+During the operation, the temple was damaged and the Sikh community refused aid for repair and maintenance and undertook the repair work on its own.
+Even after this unfortunate incident the popularity of this holy place never sank and it only rose in prominence and stature.